 Painting a baseboard heater

 The fixes turned out to be really simple and make me wonder why we lived with things like this so long!
-To make a smoother transition between wall and pipe cover, I found some wood coving at Lowe’s, which my Dad glued in place with extra strong construction adhesive before we gave it a coat of primer and paint.
+To make a smoother transition between wall and pipe cover, I found some wood coving, which my Dad glued in place with extra strong construction adhesive before we gave it a coat of primer and paint.
 Then he used a small drywall patching kit to fix up the ceiling, which was also primed and painted over.
 Boom.
 Done!
 Because I’d already primed it with metal primer, Dad just painted over the metal cover and now it all looks seamless.
-Painting the ceiling the same colour helps everything blend in.
+Painting the ceiling the same color helped everything blend in.

 Patch a ceiling hole

-Our little house is solidly built and has been lovingly updated and renovated, but I think any little flaw like these, even though they are just cosmetic, might have made home buyers nervous so I feel good that they were addressed.
-In case you missed it, see the other updates made to this powder room here.
+Our little house is solidly built and has been lovingly updated and renovated, but this room was one that wasn’t fully renovated and had a few awkward and dated details.
+I think any little flaw like these, even though they are just cosmetic, might have made home buyers nervous so I feel good that they were addressed.
+And hopefully this gives you some ideas for how to cover exposed pipes!

 Share: